• Skip to main content

 My favorite part of the book was the author’s writing style, quirky yet simple.
 He used stronger words and verbs instead of adverbs all over-the-place.
 He also sprinkled the story with funny moments that drove me to chuckle, which is a rarity for the genre.
 In summary, Secret Santa is a quick read for anyone that wants a riddle wrapped into an entertaining paperback to devour at the beach or during your next long distance flight.

-Filed Under: Demons, Horror, Reviews Tagged With: Andrew Shaffer, Quirk Books
+Filed Under: Demons, Fear For All, Reviews Tagged With: Andrew Shaffer, Quirk Books

 About Manny Henri